browserengineering/book/book/animations.md

 That's about three times faster, almost fast enough to hit sixty frames per second.
 (And on your computer, you'll likely see even more speedup than I did, so for you it might already be fast enough in this example.)
-But if we want to go faster yet, we'll need to reduce the total amount of work in raster and draw.
+But if we want to go faster yet, we'll need to find ways to reduce the total amount of work in raster and draw.

 ::: {.further}